 McPherson has his own thoughts on the matter.

 “The mistake I made was tackling that project in the first place.
 While that whole idea was good, the operation of an entire league like that was just too big,” added McPherson.
-“I wasn’t equipped and didn’t have nearly enough money to take on a project that massive, but people convinced me it could be done.
+“I wasn’t equipped and we didn’t have nearly enough money to take on a project that massive, but people convinced me it could be done.
 We had issues in both San Luis Obispo and Lodi, where I owned the team too.
 What happened there was my own fault because I should have known better than to own two teams so far away from each other.
-I couldn’t be in two places at one time, and the GM in the one place was just dishonest, period.”
+I couldn’t be in two places at one time, and the GM in the one place was just dishonest, period.
+His dishonesty masked what really needed to be done to be successful.”

 Ironically, McPherson’s two minor league-type teams, with players he recruited and signed, both won championships in their respective divisions.